Adding tasks to tickets in Smart IT

 When you drag a task to a new position in the task list, the sequence of all tasks is automatically updated.

-If you want two tasks to run in parallel, you must manually enter the sequence number for the tasks in the input box provided.
+To run two tasks in parallel, manually enter the sequence number for the tasks in the input box provided.

 Click or tap Save after you have completed reordering your task list.